 Depending on your overall investment and portfolio strategy, you can choose between a static or age-based strategy when structuring your 529 plan’s investments inside the 529 plan account.

 - Static portfolio options: These options allow you to have control over the allocation of equity and fixed-income percentages by selecting among portfolios managed to a more specific stated investment objective.

 - Age-based portfolio options: These options are set up to reallocate over time and become more conservative as college enrollment approaches.

 529 plan final considerations

 - When should I enroll?
 You can start investing as early or as late as you want.
 However, starting early and making regular contributions may benefit your overall strategy.

 - How will a plan impact FAFSA eligibility?
 Assets owned by a dependent student or a parent/s are considered parental assets.
-When determining whether a student qualifies for financial aid, only 5.64 percent of 529 account balances are counted as parental assets.
+When determining whether a student qualifies for financial aid, only 5.64% of 529 account balances are counted as parental assets.
 Assets of a 529 plan owned by a grandparent or third party have no effect on FAFSA eligibility.
 However, the income considerations on the student’s FAFSA depend on who is named as the owner of the 529 account:

 - If a parent or student owns the 529 account, distributions made for qualifying expenses are not considered part of the student’s income when applying for aid in subsequent years.

-- Distributions made from 529 plans opened by grandparents or third parties are considered student income and assessed at 50 percent for the FAFSA in the subsequent year.
-This would have the effect of reducing aid by 50 percent of the amount withdrawn.
+- Distributions made from 529 plans opened by grandparents or third parties are currently considered taxable income and assessed at 50% for the FAFSA in the subsequent year.
+This would have the effect of reducing aid by 50% of the amount withdrawn.